civican/legisinfo/42-1/bills/C-97/bill_text.md

     the Minister determines that there is no additional information in relation to the health or environmental risks of the product that provides the Minister with reasonable grounds to believe that those risks are unacceptable.

+### Section 17.2

+The Minister shall make public each of the following decisions and the reasons for it:

+a decision made under subsection 17(7) to expand the scope of a re-evaluation or special review to include an aspect that would otherwise prompt a new special review under subsection 17(2);

+a decision made under subsection 17.1(1) or (2) not to initiate a special review in relation to an aspect that would otherwise prompt such a review under subsection 17(2).

 ### Section 219

 Subsection 18(4) of the Act is replaced by the following:

-**(4)** After the special review is initiated, the Minister shall, in accordance with the regulations, if any, evaluate **only** the aspects of the pest control product that are **within the scope of the special review** and shall carry out the consultations required by section 28.
+**(4)** After the special review is initiated, the Minister shall, in accordance with the regulations, if any, evaluate only the aspects of the pest control product that are within the scope of the special review and shall carry out the consultations required by section 28.

 #### `Quarantine Act`